-Protocol RFC Description for example, administrative preferences based on political, organizational, or security considerations.
-Router Discovery RFC 1256 This protocol is used to inform hosts of the availability of routers that it can send packets to, and to supplement a statically configured default router.
+Protocol RFC Description Router Discovery RFC 1256 This protocol is used to inform hosts of the availability of routers that it can send packets to, and to supplement a statically configured default router.

 These routing protocols are configured in the GATED configuration file TCPIP\$GATED.CONF.
 This file contains statements that control tracing options, select routing protocols, manage routing information, and manage independent system routing.